SMSC and British Values

 “… the school promote tolerance of and respect for people of all faiths (or those of no faith), cultures and lifestyles; and support and help, through their words, actions and influence within the school and more widely in the community, to prepare children and young people positively for life in modern Britain.”

-- Relationships and
+- respect and tolerance

 whilst at the same time developing pupils’ self-confidence and self-esteem.
 Pupils not only explore their own feelings and values but begin to respect and understand the feelings and values of others.

 British History is taught and celebrated through topics including: